BioRemPP/biorempp_web/docs/use_cases/index.md

 This page centralizes the documented use cases for BioRemPP grouped by analysis module.
 Use the links below to open each module Module Description and the individual use-case markdown pages.

+## How to Navigate the Use Case Documentation

+The BioRemPP use case documentation is organized into **analysis modules**, each composed of a set of **self-contained analytical use cases**.
+This structure is designed to guide users from high-level methodological questions to detailed, reproducible analytical workflows.

+Each **module** represents a thematic analytical block (e.g., database comparison, functional ranking, regulatory assessment), while each **use case** within a module corresponds to a **specific scientific question** addressed through a standardized computational and visualization pipeline.

+### Standard Structure of a Use Case

+All use cases follow a consistent documentation pattern to ensure clarity, interpretability, and reproducibility:

+1. **Use Case Overview**
+   Each use case begins with a concise summary describing:

+   - The associated module and analytical scope
+   - The visualization or analytical strategy employed
+   - The primary data sources and outputs involved

+2. **Scientific Question and Rationale**
+   A clearly stated scientific question motivates the analysis, followed by a rationale explaining:

+   - Why the analysis is relevant for bioremediation research
+   - What biological, functional, or regulatory insight is being explored

+3. **Data and Inputs**
+   This section specifies:

+   - Required input data sources and identifiers
+   - Accepted formats and preprocessing assumptions
+   - Any normalization or validation steps applied to the inputs

+4. **Analytical Workflow**
+   A step-by-step description of the computational process, typically covering:

+   - Data loading and parsing
+   - Identifier standardization and filtering
+   - Core analytical or statistical operations
+   - Visualization or aggregation logic

+5. **How to Read the Results**
+   Guidance on interpreting the generated plots or tables, explaining:

+   - The meaning of each visual component
+   - How to relate patterns in the visualization to biological or functional hypotheses

+6. **Interpretation and Key Messages**
+   A synthesis of the main insights that can be drawn from the analysis, including:

+   - Consensus signals across databases or samples
+   - Database- or sample-specific patterns
+   - Limitations or caveats in interpretation

+7. **Reproducibility and Assumptions**
+   Explicit documentation of assumptions, constraints, and reproducibility conditions, such as:

+   - Identifier handling and deduplication rules
+   - Input resolution limitations
+   - Fixed database versions used at analysis time

+8. **Activity Diagram**
+   Each use case concludes with an **activity diagram** that visually summarizes the analytical flow, from input ingestion to result generation.
+These diagrams provide a high-level operational view of how the pipeline components interact.

+### Intended Usage

+Users may:

+- Read individual use cases independently, based on specific analytical needs
+- Navigate sequentially within a module to understand complementary analyses
+- Use the activity diagrams as a conceptual reference for reproducing or extending analyses programmatically

+This modular and standardized structure allows BioRemPP use cases to function both as **executable analytical documentation** and as **methodological references** for bioremediation-focused functional analysis workflows.

 - Module 1 - Comparative Assessment of Databases, Samples, and Regulatory Frameworks
 	- [Module Description](module1/intro.md)
 	- [UC 1.1 — Intersections across BioRemPP, HADEG, and KEGG](module1/uc_1.1.md)